talonframework/talon/README.md

 [![Stories in Ready](https://badge.waffle.io/ex-admin/ex_admin.png?label=ready&title=Ready)](https://waffle.io/ex-admin/ex_admin?utm_source=badge)
 # Talon

-This is a new Talon project, located under the new Github Group [talonframework](https://github.com/talonframework).
-This is a complete redesign of Talon.
+This is the new ExAdmin project, located under the new Github Group [talonframework](https://github.com/talonframework).
+This is a complete redesign of ExAdmin, renamed Talon.
 See the justification and goals below.

 > <b><span style="color: #FA366A;">IMPORTANT NOTE</span></b>
 >
 > This project is still is a work in progress and it not ready for public use yet.
 Please use this project if you would to contribute to the new archecture.
 >
 > We are considering renaming the Talon project.
-Personally I, and I suspect others, use Talon for more than backend Talonistrative projects.
+Personally I, and I suspect others, use Talon for more than backend administrative projects.
 I use it as the front end on a number of internal IT systems.
 I find the the 'talon` name gives the perception that its only for talon interfaces.
 The new archecture is much more decomposible and customizable.
 So it lends itself more for a generic sie builder than the previous version.
 >
 > The project is still in the exploritory stage.
 Much of the API has not been documented yet, nor any real test coverage added.
 When we finalized on the overall archtecture, we will go back and complete the docs and tests.
 >
 > Contributors are very welcome.
 We can use your help!

 ## Project Overview

 ### Justification

-Talon was developed for my first Phoenix Application.
+ExAdmin was developed for my first Phoenix Application.
 The approach I took, although functional, does not align very well with the Phoenix way.
 Furthermore, I feel that we can do better without the heavy use of DSLs.
 Finally, I've never been happy with the theme support implementation.

 ### Design Goals